-Cook's representation services before the Court.6 This rate per hour, multiplied by
+Cook's representation services before the Court.
+This rate per hour, multiplied by

-Court of Appeal for Veterans Claims as co-counsel.
+&lt;sup>4 Elizabeth Rowland's resume is attached showing her educational background as well as her experience, including multiple cases she has worked on before the Court of Appeal for Veterans Claims as co-counsel.
 Her experience level accurately reflects the hourly rate using the formula set forth in McDonald v.
 Nicholson, 21 Vet.App.
 257 (2007).

-5 This rate was determined by adjusting the \$125 per hour statutory EAJA rate by the increase in the cost of living as determined by the Consumer Price Index-U for Northeast.
+&lt;sup>5 This rate was determined by adjusting the \$125 per hour statutory EAJA rate by the increase in the cost of living as determined by the Consumer Price Index-U for Northeast.
 See Mannino v.
 West, 12 Vet.
 App.
 242, 243 (1999).
-The increase was calculated for the period from March 29, 1996 (the start date for the EAJA rate), to September 2019 the chosen mid-point date for the litigation in this case, using the method described in Elcyzyn v.
+The increase was calculated for the period from March 29, 1996 (the start date for the EAJA rate), to November 2019 the chosen mid-point date for the litigation in this case, using the method described in Elcyzyn v.
 Brown, 7 Vet.
 App.
-170, 181 (1994), .
+170, 181 (1994).